 We act as a bridge between people with hearing loss and the businesses and organisations trying to reach them.
 We take on projects that are about overcoming the impact that hearing ability can have on enjoyment, participation and opportunity.

-Ideas for Ears is a specialist marketing and communications agency.
+Ideas for Ears is a specialist marketing and community engagement agency.
 We provide insight, information and data to help businesses and organisations interact more successfully with customers, staff and other stakeholders who have hearing loss.